-- 2. Arts and Humanities (6 credits) Select and complete two courses from the approved list of General Education Courses. - 3.
-Social and Behavioral Science (6 credits) Select and complete two courses from the approved list of General Education Courses. - One of the courses in Arts and Humanities or Social and Behavioral Science must come from the Historical Perspective General Education Course list. - C. Other Requirements (6-8 credits) - 1.
+- 2. Arts and Humanities (6 credits).
+Select and complete two courses from the approved list of General Education Courses. - 3.
+Behavioral Science (3 credits).
+Select and complete one course from the approved list of General Education Courses. - 4.
+Social Science (3 credits).
+Select and complte one course from the approved list of General Education Courses. - C. Other Requirements (6-8 credits) - 1.
 Select two (2) additional courses based on your major.
 Use selected University transfer guides to select mathematics and/or physical and biological science courses from Astronomy, Biology, Botany, Environmental Science, Chemistry, Geology, Physics, Physical Geography, or Zoology.